econnet/econ/econ-1.0.rst

 but the risk of not getting finished is higher.

 Reliability reduces effort to reorganize.
-Reorganization effort is done by the bottom econ.
+Reorganization effort is done by the product `econ`_.
 Not being reliable

-- gives the bottom econ a bigger share of profit
+- gives the product `econ`_ a bigger share of profit
 - reduces the overall profit/work ratio

 Process